-FY2023 CoC Application Page 58 09/25/2023 ------------------------ --------- ------------ --
+FY2023 CoC Application Page 57 09/19/2023 ------------------------ --------- ------------ --

-- 1) PWA CoC identifies risk factors for first-time homelessness from data gathered thru the CES system & community experience & knowledge.
-Risk factors are identified by CoC's CES process which includes assessing households (HHs) at risk & those experiencing homelessness to identify risk factors common among HHs experiencing homelessness for the first time.
-The identified factors included: high CES assessment score, DV, Veteran, Youth, participants w/ disabilities, & low/no income.
-Most calls to CES are for HHs at risk of homelessness, including HHs who are at risk of first-time homelessness.
-Other risk factors identified by CES: high cost of living, high unemployment rates & lower wage jobs for HHs in the CoC geographic region.

-2) CoC key strategies to address HHs at risk: - •CES utilizes diversion skills & prevention programs to assist those imminently at risk of becoming homeless w/ other strategies, resources & solutions to deter homelessness.
-CES staff are currently trained in diversion techniques to work with HHs to prevent homelessness if possible.
-PWA CoC offered specific diversion training for all providers & staff in September 2023. - •3.5 FTE Housing Locators provide housing retention & tenancy education; They also work with PWA CoC housing database Padmission to recruit landlords for housing leads for the CoC. - HHs facing eviction can receive prevention case management (CM) that mediates w/ landlords, connects to rental assistance & prevention funds through state & local funding; prevention CM that mediates w/ landlords, assistance w/ employment; enrollment in mainstream benefits; landlord training; legal assistance; & evaluation of CES outcomes.
-CoC provides eviction prevention services thru state prevention funds: \$188,675 & local prevention funds: \$350,000.
-Both funds are used to ensure that HHs at imminent risk of homelessness do not enter homelessness.
+- 1) PWA CoC identifies risk factors for first-time homelessness from data gathered through the CES system & community experience & knowledge.
+Risk factors are identified by CoC's CES process which includes assessing households at risk & those experiencing homelessness to identify risk factors common among households experiencing homelessness for the first time.
+The identified factors included: high CES assessment score, DV status, veteran status, Youth, participants with disabilities, and low/no income.
+Most calls to CES are for households at risk of homelessness including households that are at risk of first-time homelessness.
+Other risk factors identified by CES: high cost of living, high unemployment rates & lower wage jobs for households in the CoC geographic region. - CoC key strategies to address households at risk: CES utilizes diversion skills & prevention programs to assist those imminently at risk of becoming homeless with other strategies & solutions to deter homelessness.
+2 FTE Housing Locators provide housing retention & tenancy education; prevention case management mediates with landlords, connects to rental assistance & prevention funds through state & local funding; assistance with employment; enrollment in mainstream benefits; landlord trainings; legal assistance; & evaluation of CES outcomes.
+CoC provides eviction prevention services through state prevention funds: \$188,675 & local prevention funds: \$350,000.
+Both funds are used to ensure that households at imminent risk of homelessness do not enter homelessness.
 CoC leverages private funds for one-time rental/utility assistance.
-In FY23 CoC dedicated \$175,000 of Emergency Food Shelter Program funds for one-time rental assistance & for eviction prevention & utilities.
+In FY23 CoC dedicated \$175,000 of Emergency Food Shelter Program funds for one-time rental assistance and for eviction prevention & utilities.
 CoC actively evaluates CES prevention & diversion data via the quarterly CoC Report Card.
-CoC policy requires shelters to continue diversion activities w/ those in the shelter. - 3) CoC Lead Agency is PWC Department of Social Services, Homeless Services Division; responsible for overseeing CoC strategy to reduce the number of individuals & families experiencing first-time homelessness.
+CoC policy requires shelters to continue diversion activities with those in shelter. - 3) The organization responsible for oversight of the Continuum of Care is the Prince William County Dept. of Social Services.
+The Senior Business Services Administrator of the Homeless Services Division is responsible for overseeing this goal.

 2C-1a.
-Impact of Displaced Persons on Number of F

-NOFO Section V.B.5.b

-Was your CoC's Number of First Time Homel seeking short-term shelter or housing assistant ess [metric 5.2] affected by the number of per nce displaced due to: rsons

-1. natural disasters?
-No

-2. having recently arrived in your CoCs' geographic area?
-No
+Impact of Displaced Persons on Number of First Time Homeless.
+NOFO Section V.B.5.b Was your CoC's Number of First Time Homeless [metric 5.2] affected by the number of persons seeking short-term shelter or housing assistance displaced due to: 1. natural disasters?
+No 2. having recently arrived in your CoCs' geographic area?
+No 1 Length of Time Homeless-CoC's Strategy to Reduce.

-2C-2.
 Length of Time Homeless-CoC's Strategy to Reduce.
 NOFO Section V.B.5.c.

-In the field below:

-FY202 23 CoC Application Page 59 09/25/2023
+NOFO Section V.B.5.c.
+2C-2.
+NOFO Section V.B.5.c.